-j) Repurchase transactions and reverse repo transactions
+j) Repurchase Transactions and Reverse Repo Transactions

 Transactions where financial instruments, such as loans and securities, are sold under a commitment to repurchase (repos) at a predetermined price or are purchased under a commitment to resell (reverse repo) are treated as collateralized borrowing and lending transactions.
 The legal title of the financial instrument subject to resale or repurchase commitments is transferred to the lender.
 Financial instruments transferred under a repurchase commitment are henceforth included in the relevant items of the Bank's statement of financial position, such as 'loans and receivables - customers' and financial investments, while the borrowing is recorded in 'due to banks'.
-Financial instruments received under a resale commitment are recorded in the off-balance sheet accounts, unless sold.
+Financial instruments received under a resale commitment are necessale accounts, unless sold.